-Lyra Residences is an eight-storey, 39 two-bedroom unit condominium in Saanich's Rainbow Hill community near the nexus of McKenzie Avenue and Douglas Street.
+Lyra Residences, phase one, is an eight-storey, 39 two-bedroom unit condominium in Saanich's Rainbow Hill community near the nexus of McKenzie Avenue and Douglas Street.

 This project profile is enhanced with Citified Plus to provide you with additional project data.
 Learn more about Citified Plus.

 Lawn Scrabble with 5″ by 5″ all weather tiles

 There's that Corn hole stuff again, we called it a bean bag toss, corn hole was something entirely different.

 Folks I know don't want to be known as the "corn hole" champion.

 I bought a unit in phase I (already re-sold) and one in phase II (completing soon and will be re-selling).
 I've learned a lot in the last 10 years and the one thing I learned here is the micro-location is super important and I completed missed that on the purchase.

 I also view these as exceptional value...to add to Matt's comments you also get a natural gas BBQ outlet (less than 5 buildings in Victoria offer this feature), air exchange unit, it is obviously concrete.
 I see 100s of condos every year and this really towards "high-end" for Victoria at "low-end" per square foot prices.

 BUT, at the end of the day Travino (wood-framed) and further out of town sells for more per square foot.
 The fact that amenities are walk-able from the Travino is the difference maker, imo.
 Even the Otto two blocks away, wood-framed and on Mckenzie, sells for substantially more per foot but it is that much closer to Quadra village and the floorplans are smaller which helps.

 With the stress test in the last 2 years the market is all about affordability/ability rather than value.